tarakanbg/api.vateud.net/README.md

 The chart listings are automatically synchronized with RW sources and are __always current__.
 Note, we only provide links to the publications, not physical files. __Not to be used for real world navigation!__

+#### Overriding chart titles

+Ocassionally, chart names, as provided from our data sources, might not match the physical chart name.
+We have implemented the logic and interface for easily overriding such discrepancies.
+If you notice a title issue, please [submit a task](http://tasks.vateud.net/) to VATEUD7, specifying the airport ICAO and the correct chart title.

 ### I. Member Validation

 This endpoint is of the type: `http://api.vateud.net/members/validate/`.
 It receives a member cid